Starsky & Hutch

 Starsky & Hutch is an American action television series, which consisted of a 72-minute pilot movie (originally aired as a Movie of the Week entry) and 92 episodes of 50 minutes each.
 The show was created by William Blinn (inspired by the success of the then recent movie Busting), produced by Spelling-Goldberg Productions and starred Paul Michael Glaser and David Soul in the title roles, Starsky and Hutch.
 It was broadcast from April 1975 (pilot movie) to August 1979 on the ABC network.

-Starsky & Hutch was distributed by Columbia Pictures Television in the United States and, originally, Metromedia Producers Corporation and later on 20th Television in Canada and some other parts of the world.
+Starsky & Hutch was distributed by Columbia Pictures Television in the United States.
 Sony Pictures Television is now the worldwide distributor for the series.
-The series later inspired a 2003 video game and a 2004 theatrical film.
+The series later inspired a video game and a feature film.

-Overview
+Cast

-The series' protagonists were two Southern California police detectives: David Michael Starsky (Paul Michael Glaser) and Kenneth Richard "Hutch" Hutchinson (David Soul).
+The series' protagonists were two Southern California police detectives: Sergeant David Michael Starsky (Paul Michael Glaser) and Sergeant Kenneth Richard "Hutch" Hutchinson (David Soul).
 Starsky is a dark-haired, Brooklyn transplant and U.S. Army veteran, with a street-wise manner and intense, sometimes childlike moodiness.
-Hutch is the divorced, blond, Duluth, Minnesota, native with a more reserved and intellectual approach.
+Hutch is the divorced, blond, Duluth, Minnesota native with a more reserved and intellectual approach.
 Under the radio call sign "Zebra Three", they were known for usually tearing around the streets of fictional Bay City, California.
 Much of the series was shot on location in the Los Angeles beach community of San Pedro.
-The building that was used as the Metropolitan Division police headquarters in the first season is now San Pedro's City Hall.
+The building that was used as the Metropolitan Division police headquarters in the first season is now the City of Los Angeles' San Pedro Neighborhood City Hall.

-The characters and even some plot points were based on real-life New York City detectives, Lou Telano and John Sepe, who gained notoriety and commendations for their unconventional but effective undercover police work.
-The show's production team spent considerable time with the two detectives during their daily routines.
-Lou Telano and John Sepe later sued Aaron Spelling's production company and settled out of court for $10,000 each.